 Any field, which you add by following these instructions, will be available and editable in the full issue view.
 However, the field won't appear on the issue open on the board or from the backlog until you add that field through the board configuration.

 - In the upper-right corner of the screen, select Administration > Projects.

 - Select the project where you’re customizing the view of issues.

 - Select Screens.
 Here you’ll find the screen schemes for each issue type you have in the project.

 - Click on the scheme name to expand the details and make changes to the issue view.

 Making the added field editable in the issue view

-To make the added field editable, you need to add it to the View Issue Screen with the help of the corresponding screen scheme:
+To make the field editable, you should add it to the View Issue Screen with the help of the corresponding screen scheme:

 - Open the screen scheme for the View Issue operation.
 If all operations use the same screen scheme, your changes will be duplicated for the other operations.

 - Scroll down the list of fields in this scheme.
 You’ll see the dropdown menu where you can find the field that you want to add and make editable.